Author

 Kaleidoscope is a collection of poems representing life’s everchanging views.
 Patricia Taylor Wells shares the changing patterns of a world darkened by a pandemic, the loss of her mother, and other events that brought uncertainty to her life.
 But she also reveals the healing power of nature and the hidden beauty behind every cloud of doubt.
 The poet takes particular delight with her metaphoric descriptions of the natural, material, and spiritual worlds throughout the collection.

-Sand Rose
+The Sand Rose

 LodeStar